Table of Contents

 of memory.
 The memory object points to a region of memory of

 “maxsize”.
 The area in this memory starting at

 accessible region in the memory. the maxsize of the memory can

 never be changed after the object is created, however, the offset

 and size can be changed.

 GstMemory objects are created by a

 GstAllocator object.
-To implement support
+Most allocators implement the

 Data access to the memory wrapped by the